broccolijs/broccoli-plugin/README.md

 All paths stay the same between builds.

+To perform asynchronous work, return a promise.
+The promise's eventual value is ignored (typically `null`).

+To report a compile error, `throw` it or return a rejected promise.

 ### `Plugin.prototype.getCallbackObject()`

 Advanced usage only.

 Return the object on which Broccoli will call `obj.build()`.
 Called once after instantiation.
 By default, returns `this`.
-Plugins do not usually need to override this, but it can be useful for baseclasses that other plugins in turn derive from, such as [broccoli-caching-writer](https://github.com/ember-cli/broccoli-caching-writer).
+Plugins do not usually need to override this, but it can be useful for base classes that other plugins in turn derive from, such as [broccoli-caching-writer](https://github.com/ember-cli/broccoli-caching-writer).